 Step 1: PVA Online Conference

 Under state law (KRS 133.120) property owners who wish to contest their assessment must first complete the PVA Online Conference during the annual Open Inspection Period (OIP).
 By statute, the OIP begins on the first Monday in May and continues for a 13 day period including two Saturdays, May 6th and May 13th, from 9:00 am – 1:00 pm EDT.
-In order to accommodate property owners, the PVA Office will open online conferencing early, beginning at Noon on April 21, 2017 and will close conferencing at 4:00 p.m.
+In order to accommodate property owners, the PVA Office opened online conferencing early, beginning at Noon on April 21, 2017 and closed conferencing at 4:00 p.m.
 EDT on May 15, 2017 .

 Documentation that supports your opinion of value must be submitted with your online conference or mailed to the PVA within 24-hours of your online conference submission.
 Documentation submitted to the PVA will be considered the property of the PVA.
 Please retain a personal copy before submitting documentation.